 In order to promote the transition to the circular economy, countries around the world have commenced setting national plans and goals and included them in the framework of policies, programs and regulations.

-On 2015, the EU adopted the Action Plan for Circular Economy, aimed to promote competitiveness, sustainable economic growth and to close the loop of product lifecycle.
+On 2015, the EU adopted the Action Plan for Circular Economy, aimed to promote competitiveness and sustainable economic growth, and to develop the circularity of the product lifecycle.

-The EU Circular Economy package derived from the Action plan, consists of several key initiatives including a monitoring framework on progress towards a circular economy and key indicators, such as:
+The EU Circular Economy package derived from the Action plan, consists of several key initiatives including a monitoring framework on progress towards a circular economy based on key indicators, such as:

 - Waste generation

 - Contribution of recycled materials to raw materials demand

 - Private investments, jobs and gross value added

 In 2019, the European Commission adopted a comprehensive report on the implementation of the Circular Economy Action Plan.
 The report presents the main achievements to date under the Action Plan and sketches out future challenges for shaping the economy and paving the way towards a climate-neutral, circular economy where pressure on natural and freshwater resources as well as ecosystems is minimized.

 The member states are forming policies and legislating regulations to implement the transition locally, on national levels.
 They set our measures to be taken and targets to be met and promote cooperation with other member States.